 - 1 batch of corn-free nachos

-Place water, rice and coconut oil in a medium saucepan.
+- Place water, rice and coconut oil in a medium saucepan.
 Cover and bring to a boil.
 Reduce heat to medium low and cook for 30-40 minutes until fully cooked.
 Remove from heat and set aside with the lid off.

-Place cooked rice, beans, seeds, and taco seasoning in food processor and pulse until ingredients are broken up.
-Transfer to a large frying pan, add 2 tbsp of coconut oil, and cook on medium heat for 5 minutes, or until heated through.
+- Place cooked rice, beans, seeds, and taco seasoning in food processor and pulse until ingredients are broken up.
+Transfer to a large frying pan, add 2 tablespoon of coconut oil, and cook on medium heat for 5 minutes, or until heated through.
 Remove from heat and serve with mixed greens, peppers, tomatoes, and avocado.
 Use homemade salsa as salad dressing and top with corn-free nachos.

 You better believe I’ll be trying the ground “meat” in a rice tortilla tonight.